 House of Delegates

 The NJAFP House of Delegates meets each year in conjunction with the NJAFP FamMed Forum.
-Due to the COVID-19 Pandemic, the 2020 House of Delegates will meet virtually August 7 on the Zoom platform.
+Due to the COVID-19 Pandemic, the 2021 House of Delegates will meet virtually Friday, April 16, from 8:30am - 12:30 pm.

 Each year, the NJAFP House of Delegates considers resolutions for presentation to the New Jersey Legislature, American Academy of Family Physicians Congress of Delegates and other policymaking bodies.